ministryofjustice/security-guidance/docs/web-browsing.md

 ## What websites you can access

-The MoJ's approach to website access is continually reviewed and updated.
+The 's approach to website access is continually reviewed and updated.
 By default, we try to allow access to as much as possible of the internet for all users.
 Inevitably, there are some restrictions, for the following reasons:

 **Cyber Security**

--   The site is an unacceptable security risk for MoJ systems or users.
+-   The site is an unacceptable security risk for systems or users.
 For example, sites known to host malware are blocked.

 **Technical**